 All programs to foster sustainable behavior include a communication component.
-The impact of communications upon behavior can vary dramatically based upon how the communication is developed.
+The impact of communications upon behavior can vary dramatically based upon how the communication is developed (see Chapter 6 of the online guide at www.cbsm.com).
 To develop effective communications, include the following elements: